gnosisguild/mech/README.md

   <bytes of signature data>
 ```

-AN EIP-1271 signature will be considered valid if it meets the following conditions:
+An EIP-1271 signature will be considered valid if it meets the following conditions:

 - the signing contract is either the operator of the mech or the mech itself, and
 - the signing contract's `isValidSignature()` function returns `0x1626ba7e` (EIP-1271 magic value) for the given `<bytes of signature data>`.